 On a journey to becoming Tiah Shepherd: the writer

-Since entering my first short story contest at the tender age of 7, I’ve been hooked by words and more importantly the power they harness.
-The ability that a piece of writing has to evoke a message, spark a thought and leave an impact on someone else lies at the heart of my fascination with writing.
-Until I started working with Lyfeproof, it was a fascination I rarely shared, partly because I didn’t think anyone would want to listen.
-Beyond that though, I just didn’t know or wasn’t aware of how I could voice it.
+I entered my first short story contest at the tender age of 7 and I am absolutely hooked on words.
+The ability that writing has to evoke a message and leave an impact on someone else fascinates me.
+I just didn’t know or wasn’t aware of how I could voice it.
 Lyfeproof gave me that voice- a platform from which I was able to immerse myself in a whole new world: blogging.

 What work experience really looks like…